Vachet-Lab/RecSegImage-LA/README.md

 # RecSegImage-LA
-Reconstruction, Segmentation and Analysis of LA-ICP-MS images.
-The package consists of a file with functions and an ipython notebook used to display the image reconstruction, segmentation and analysis of LA-ICP-MS images
+Reconstruction, segmentation and analysis of LA-ICP-MS images.
+The tool reconstructs images from LA-ICP-MS, and allows background subtraction, segmentation and analysis of regions of interest ROIs in the images.

+# How to use
+The workflow from image analysis is decribed in the ipython notebook RegSegImage_LA.
+Import functions from the recsegimage module, follow workflow in the ipython notebook